b45ch1/algopy/README.rst

     The forward mode propagates univariate Taylor polynomials of arbitrary order.
     Hence it is also possible to use AlgoPy to evaluate higher-order derivative tensors.

+    The reverse mode is also known as backpropagation and can be found in similar form in tools like PyTorch.

     Speciality of AlgoPy is the possibility to differentiate functions that contain matrix functions as +,-,*,/, dot, solve, qr, eigh, cholesky.